Boussau/boussau.github.io/tutorials/TP7_RelaxedClock/index.md

 map_tree = mccTree(treetrace, "analyses/prim_clock.tree")
 ```
 Of note, this MAP tree will, by construction, have the same topology as the one given at the beginning of the script.
 The point of doing this map tree is just to have credible intervals on the node ages.
-The resulting tree, saved into the file named prim_clock.tree, can be visualized using figtree.
+The resulting tree, saved into the file named prim_clock.tree, can be visualized using FigTree.
 The credible intervals on node ages can be visualized as blue bars attached to the corresponding nodes.

 Run the script on the primate dataset.
 Estimate the clock rate (median and credible interval) and visualize the estimated relative ages.